ESWolfson89/Int64-Parametric-Plotter/README.md

 # Int64-Parametric-Plotter
-Plots a subset of valid arithmetic and bitwise expressions in C
+Plots a subset of valid arithmetic and bitwise C expression pairs as parametric plots.

 I ran this on Ubuntu 16.04.
 Uses C++11.